scriptgoblin/Docs/SaveForge_UserGuide.md

 ## 17. Demo Scene

 Open `Assets/ScriptGoblin/SaveForge/Demo/SaveForgeDemo.unity` and press Play.
-All output appears in the Console window.
-The scene demonstrates:

-- Basic type read/write
-- Default values and `GetOrSet` first-run initialization
-- Structs and collections
-- Multiple save slots
-- Async save with callback
-- AES-256 encryption
-- GZip compression
-- Schema migration
-- Key removal
+The scene is an interactive UI with three panels:

+- **Player** — edit name, coins, level, and volume; toggle AES-256 encryption; Save / Load / New buttons
+- **Save Slots** — three independent save files; each shows the saved character name and timestamp with per-slot Load and Delete
+- **File on Disk** — displays the raw `.sav` file after every save; shows readable JSON normally, or ciphertext when encryption is enabled

+Try saving to a slot, stopping Play Mode, and pressing Play again — loading the slot restores all values, demonstrating persistence across sessions.
+Toggle encryption on and save to a different slot to see the file viewer switch between JSON and ciphertext.

 ---